 Parking is available in daily fee lots.
 Check the campus map or view the parking map online.
 A limited number of permits are available as are prepaid parking passes.
 Both are sold at the beginning of each semester.
-You may park free for 20 minutes in the Tivoli Parking Garage.
 Four-hour parking meters are available for student use on the east side of the Cherry Creek Building.
-The parking office is open Monday - Friday, 7:30 a.m. to 5:30 p.m.